thadryanjs/install-arch-on-vm/InstallVM.md

-# How to install Arch Linux on VirtualBox (3-15-2020)
+# How to install Arch Linux on VirtualBox

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_loadScreen.png)

-There have been several walkthroughs on installing Arch on VMs, like [this one](https://www.howtoforge.com/tutorial/install-arch-linux-on-virtualbox/) for example.
-However, I noticed there have been some changes that call for a few updates, so I thought I'd post a proceedure that included them.
+There have been several walkthroughs on installing [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) on VMs, like [this one](https://www.howtoforge.com/tutorial/install-arch-linux-on-virtualbox/) for example.
+However, I noticed there have been some changes that call for a few updates, so I thought I'd post a procedure that included them.
 As of the date of this post, this guide will produce a working system from the ground up.
 I also added some tweaks to get the most out of the VM, creating and adding users, and installing a desktop environment.

+## Pros and Cons or Arch

+- TL;DNR: Arch is great is you want a well-documented, minimal system that you can customize, has up-to-date software, and will teach you about Linux.
+It's not great if you want something up and running quickly with out-of-the-box features or something that doesn't update often.

+The benefits and downsides or Arch have been debated extensively (ad nauseam?) all over the internet.
+This is my take on summarizing them in as briefly as possible while still giving a good enough overview that people can choose for themselves (this is purely from a practical standpoint and doesn't get into more [philosphical stuff](https://www.reddit.com/r/linux/comments/5n069y/why_do_people_not_like_systemd/) like ```systemd```).

+### Pros

+- Minimal - Arch installs a minimal system without even so much as a desktop environment and not a lot of stuff to slow your system down.
+The user doesn't have the hassle of tracking down extra software and figuring if it's bloat or important.

+- Customizable -  This minimal approach means you can install whatever you want.
+In particular, you get to choose a desktop without depending on that has been made into a flavor/edition/spin.

+-  Well-documented - The much-hyped [Arch Wiki](https://wiki.archlinux.org/) is, in fact, great.

+- Transparent - It's often said Arch is good if you want to learn more about GNU/Linux and how it works.
+Arch is helpful for this in my experience - I learned a lot tinkering under the hood.

+- Current - Arch is a rolling release distro know for getting updates quickly.

+### Cons

+- (Relatively) Complex to install - Arch has a more involved installation process that other distros; the minimal system doesn't come without a trade-off.
+It's less geared to getting a system setup quickly and easily than other distros.

+- Requires some maintenance - every now and then (a handful of times a year maybe) a package will requires you to manually run a command or two to update properly.
+They'll be noted on the front page of the Arch website, but if you let them build up, things can get weird.
+In theory, this increases the chances that some update will screw up your machine and require you too boot into a live medium and fix it.

+## Procedure

 Head over to the [Arch Linux download page](https://www.archlinux.org/download/) and either torrent yourself an ISO or download one from one of the mirrors.

-## The VirtualBox Part
+### The VirtualBox Part

 VirtualBox can be downloaded [here](https://www.virtualbox.org/wiki/Downloads).
 For Windows/Mac people, select the installer from the list.
-When on Linux I prefer to go with my distro-specific packge manager.
+When on Linux I prefer to go with my distro-specific package manager.

-### Setting up a virtual machine
+#### Setting up a virtual machine

 There are a few steps to the VM setup but they're simple and the defaults will work in most cases.
 Once you've got VirtualBox running, click "New" to get things started.

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/virtualbox_1.png)